---

-Best Awario Alternative for Affordable Social Listening (2026)
+# Best Awario Alternative for Intent Detection

 Awario offers budget-friendly monitoring but lacks AI intent detection.
-Discover alternatives that find buyers—not just mentions—without breaking the bank.
+Discover alternatives that find buyers, not just mentions, without breaking the bank.

 Awario has carved out a niche as the affordable social listening option.
 With Boolean search capabilities and multi-platform monitoring at lower price points than enterprise tools, it’s attracted budget-conscious teams who need more than free tools but can’t justify Brandwatch pricing.